POET, EDITOR, GUIDE

 - One Voice = Many Voices: a workshop in collaboration

-- A Little Concrete, A Little River: fostering tension and release in poems we write; following paths of poems we read
+- Concrete & River: fostering energy in poems we write; following currents of poems we read